Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-Frank and Thompson (1959) collect data for the activity coefficient of four other 1:1 salts, based on published data from the 1930s (also in Bockris and Reddy, p.~270, and in Erdey-Grúz, p.~422).
-The slopes of these data sets varies by more than a factor of two.
-Hamer and Wu (1972) analyze these same four salts (and many other salts), and these --likely more accurate-- data closely overlap, see Fig.~\ref{fig_lngamma_data}.
-When plotted against the cube root of concentration, again these data do not extrapolate to the origin so we shift the data slightly downward, all by the same amount of 0.031~{kT}.
-The data follow the cube root law of Eq.~\eqref{eq_ipe} very well and we can improve the fit further when we numerically analyze Eq.~\eqref{eq_ipe_full} with the average ion radius as an adjustable parameter, for which we use \textit{a}=0.18 nm for the lowest curve, and \textit{a}=0.35 nm for the upper curve, i.e., for monovalent salts, the theoretical lines stay close to the cube root law irrespective of the value of the ion radius.
-Differences between salts at the higher concentrations can also be due to volumetric `excess' effects, or to chemical ion pair formation.
+Next we discuss data of $\gamma_\pm$ of four 1:1 salt solutions from Hamer and Wu (1972), see Fig.~\ref{fig_lngamma_data}.
+When plotted against $\sqrt[3]{c_\infty}$, again these data do not extrapolate to the origin so we shift the data downward, all by the same amount of 0.031~{kT}.
+Then the data do follow the cube root law of Eq.~\eqref{eq_mu_11_practical} very well and we can improve the fit further when we numerically analyse Eq.~\eqref{eq_ipe_full} with the average ion radius as an adjustable parameter, for which we use $\left\langle a \right\rangle \! = \!
+0.18$ nm for the lowest curve, and $\left\langle a \right\rangle \! = \!
+0.35$~nm for the upper curve, i.e., for monovalent salts, the theoretical lines stay close to the cube root law irrespective of the value of the ion size, but they do have a clear dependence on ion size, corresponding to the variation in the data.
+The values of the ion sizes we must implement in the theory are very realistic.
+Interestingly, using the full calculation (see Appendix I), we have a decrease of $\ln \gamma$ with $c_\infty$ that is steeper than the analytical equation for low ion size, but more shallow at higher ion sizes.
 In Fig.~\ref{fig_lngamma_data}B we present the same data (without a vertical shift) as function of the square root of concentration.
-Beyond the first few points, the DH limiting law deviates from the data, but the extended DH equation fits data well with values of \textit{a}\textsubscript{DH} between 0.28 nm and 0.50 nm.
+Beyond the first few points, the DH limiting law deviates from the data, but the extended DH equation fits data well with values of $a\s{DH}$ between 0.28~nm and 0.50~nm.